-Private Frank Curtis Webb, d.
+Private Frank Curtis Webb, 11th Battalion of the Leicestershire Regiment, d.
 21st March 1918, aged 24

-Dear Mrs Webb, – It is with the deepest regret that I have to inform you of your son’s death in action.
+Dear Mrs Webb, It is with the deepest regret that I have to inform you of your son’s death in action.
 He was killed on the 21st inst. while assisting to repel an attack by the enemy.
 It may be some little consolation for you to know that his death was instantaneous, and he died bravely for his country.
 His loss will be very much felt in the company, as he was a fine, cheerful soldier and popular with his comrades.
 Allow me to express my deepest sympathy in your great loss.

 Frank’s mother was his sole legatee.
 Frank was awarded the Victory Medal and the British War Medal.
 He is commemorated on the Arras Memorial, Bay 5.
 He is also commemorated on Hook War Memorial.
 His mother kept a verse with his photograph:

 Somewhere in France there’s a sacred spot

 Tis a grave just newly made

 And we think of his life, a duty done,